simonmit/showcar-ui/src/01-settings/docs/viewports.md

 <h2>Viewports<span class="status approved">Approved</span></h2>

-All responsive elements that are based on media queries use the following breakpoints.
-These dimension should be usefull in most of the cases.
+All responsive elements that are based on media queries use the following breakpoints:
-Use the following variables instead of variables previously known from showcar-styles (<code>$mobile</code>, <code>$tablet</code>, <code>$desktop</code>)

 <table class="docs-table">
     <thead>